ibm-cloud-docs/vmware-service/common/vmaas-iam_vcd.md

-## Custom defined roles and permissions
+## Custom-defined roles and permissions
 {: #vmaas-iam_vcd-custom}

 The following table provides information about roles that are custom-defined by IBM.